ubc-capstone-real-time-energy-display/analytics/README.md

 ## Database

-1. Create a new user (see database.py for credentials)
+1. Create a new user (see util/database.py for credentials)
-2. Create a new database called 'capstone'
-3. Import the database dump into the new database
+2. Run `python init.py` to create and seed the database

 # Usage